 Today December 7 is the beginning of Great Snow (Da Xue 大雪), the last Seasonal Node before the Winter Solstice.
 This seasonal node represents the final stage of the most Yin time of year, symbolized by the tidal hexagram Kun 坤, composed entirely of Yin (broken) lines.
-Here in New Jersey snow has already fallen, and some of my patients in the northern part of the state had close to a foot of snow fall within the last 2 weeks.
-Weather is cold and dry, and the days are in the final stage of getting shorter before we transition to the birth of Yang represented by the Solstice.
 The ancient Chinese character for winter (dong 冬) is the image of the Sun locked up in an inverted bottle.
-At this dark time of the year, it certainly feels as if the Sun is locked away.
+As the days get shorter and shorter, it really does feels as if the Sun is locked away.

 Another easy self-care regimen for Great Snow is daily acupressure on Yang Chi (SJ-4).
 Yang Chi is the source point of the San Jiao Channel.
 While in Chinese acupuncture traditions it is a seldom used point, in Japanese acupuncture traditions it is used for overall warm supplementation of the body.
 Patients can be taught to press this point daily, or clinicians can consider applying direct thread or rice grain-size moxa to this point before doing acupuncture treatment on other points.
 In some Japanese acupuncture traditions this moxa method is used on patients with very deep and weak pulses before any other treatment is given.